whatsit-vertx/whatsit-core/README.md

 }
 ```
 - Static Config Management
-> We are using [typesafe config](https://github.com/lightbend/config) to manage the config, if you set the 'whatsit.env' to 'local', then it will load the local.conf file from classpath.
+> We are using [typesafe config](https://github.com/lightbend/config) to manage the config

 - Controller
-1. Create a new Class to extend the BaseController Class
+1. Create a new Class to extend the BaseController Class and add @RestController
-2. Create a new method with @RestController method
+2. Create a new method with @RestEndpoint method
 3. Finally, the application will automatically register the endpoint and deploy this Verticle.

 ```java